yilativs/etl4jdbc/readme.md

 ## Overview

-**ETL For JDBC** is a lightweight Java library designed for simple, high-performance ETL (Extract, Transform, Load) operations between JDBC-compatible databases.
-It was created for cases where a straightforward ETL process is needed, without the complexity or heavy dependencies of frameworks like Apache Camel or Spring Batch.
+**ETL For JDBC** is a lightweight high-perfomance ETL(Extract, Transform, Load) library.
+- Designed for cases where a straightforward ETL process is needed, without the complexity or heavy dependencies of frameworks like Apache Camel or Spring Batch.
+- Ideal for lightweight scheduled jobs/AWS Lambdas/Azure Functions.
+- Focuses on efficient batch processing, concurrency, and backpressure handling for JDBC source-to-target data transfers.

 ## Key Features

-- **Minimal Dependencies:** Only requires SLF4J for logging and JDBC for database access.
-- **Performance-Oriented:** Efficient batching, concurrency, and backpressure handling for fast data transfer.
+- **Performance-Oriented:** Efficient batching, concurrency, and backpressure handling for cases where performance is a priority.
 - **Simple Setup:** Configure and run ETL jobs with just a few lines of code.
 - **Customizable:** Supports row transformation, batch retry logic, and failure handling.

-## Why Use ETL For JDBC?

-- **Less Code:** Set up ETL jobs in a fraction of the code required by Apache Camel or Spring Batch.
-- **Minimal Overhead:** No need for XML configuration, dependency injection, or heavyweight runtime.
-- **Direct JDBC Access:** No abstraction layers—just fast, direct data movement.
+- **Minimal Dependencies:** Only requires SLF4J for logging.
+- **Minimal Dependencies:** GraalVM friendly.

 ## Comparison with Apache Camel